What to Know About MRE’s

 What to Know About MREs

-The United States Armed Forces made them the primary food ration for its members ever since 1980.
-While many servicemen and women dreaded having to eat them, by the time they were veterans they actually missed them.
+The United States Armed Forces has made it the primary food ration while out in the field for its members since 1980.
+While many servicemen and women dreaded having to eat them, by the time they were veterans, they missed them.

-The MRE package is designed in order to stay protected from the elements while its food portions are able to last on the shelf for a number of years.
-Though it’s not recommended that you resort to only eating MREs, they do contain all the necessary calories and nutrients to hold you over during an emergency.
+The MRE package is designed to stay protected from moisture and the elements, while its food portions can last on the shelf for several years at room temperature.
+Though it’s not recommended that you resort to only eating MREs, they do contain all the necessary nutrition and calories to hold you over during emergency situations.

-Which is why many preppers and civilians have already gotten their hands on them.
-Hence, civilian MREs and MIlitary MREs Fortunately, it’s not that hard for you to find them.
+Which is why many preppers and civilians have already gotten their hands on them as part of their food storage essentials.
+Hence, civilian MREs and MIlitary MREs.
+Fortunately, it’s not that hard for you to find them.
 Here’s more on what to know about MREs.
-Please note, I do not buy MREs or premade meals for my food storage, but I wanted everyone to realize what these meals are.
-I have tried many Mountain House ready to eat meals (just add water) but they have such a short shelf-life I didn’t want them.
-Some actually tasted pretty good.
+Please note that I don’t purchase MREs or premade meals for my food storage, but I wanted everyone to understand what these meals are.

 “Prepare Your Family For Survival” by Linda Loosli